-The generator-owner shall not supply power to the utility during any outages of the system that serves the PCC.
+The generator-owner shall not supply power to the utility during any outages of the utility system that serves the PCC.
 The generator-owner's generation may be operated during such outages only with an open tie to the utility.
 Islanding will not be permitted.
 The generator-owner shall not energize a de-energized utility circuit for any reason.

-The disconnect switch specified in Section II.D, Disconnect Switch, may be opened by the utility at any time for any of the following reasons:
+The disconnect switch specified for system size larger than 25kW and non-inverter based systems of 25 kW or less in Section II.D, Disconnect Switch, may be opened by the utility at any time for any of the following reasons: